GUIDE 2025

 Oracle Risk Management Cloud employs automation and artificial intelligence (AI) to reduce fraud and improve the flexibility of the organization’s operation.
 These are the core areas of this program and it does not have a complete disaster recovery plan.

-It validates access to important functions and data to ensure authorized users with confidential information.
-It monitors any suspicious attempts of logging into the system and blocks them.
+It validates access to essential functions and data to ensure authorized users with confidential information.
+It monitors any suspicious attempts to log into the system and blocks them.

-To stop hazardous activities, it also analyses user activity, financial transactions, and changes to crucial operations.
-Businesses use the platform to track any compliance problems they may have and take corrective action.
+The tool also analyses user activity, financial transactions, and changes to critical operations to stop hazardous activities.
+Businesses use the platform to track any compliance problems and take corrective action.

 Instead of concentrating on disaster recovery, Oracle Risk Management Cloud focuses more on the business continuity components of preventing fraud and cyberattacks.
-Integrating with Oracle ERP to stop any suspicious actions increases the resilience of enterprises.
+Integrating with Oracle ERP to stop suspicious actions increases enterprises’ resilience.

-Assigning user permissions is simple in response to pre-built security rules, which also store all important data at a data center.
+Assigning user permissions is simple in response to pre-built security rules, which also store all critical data at a data center.

 Pros: